Alilakkis12/UN-World-Population-Prospects--Lebanon-Population-Analysis/README.md

 Choosed Lebanon from the table of UN measurements by Filtering ISO3 = LBN, then cleaned, visualized, analyzed, and concluded.

 **7. Analysis and Output**
-11 charts (population curve, median age, fertility, life expectancy, comparison,immigration)
+11 charts (population curve, median age, fertility, life expectancy, comparison with World records, population growth rate, immigration)

 ### 8.1 Population Growth Analysis 1950-2026